 EVALUATE YOUR MINDSET

 A lot of women feel like they need to keep up with other people.
-If you don’t feel like exercising for one hour every single day after a ten-hour workday, you might think there’s something wrong with you.
+If you don’t want to exercise for one hour every single day after a ten-hour workday, you might think there’s something wrong with you.
 You might even beat yourself up or feel ashamed and lazy.
-Ignoring your body’s signals and writing them off as laziness is not productive or helpful – it actually drains your energy even more.
-The mental weight you put on yourself (like shame and judgment) is often more draining than a long to-do list.
+To Ignore your body’s signals and write them off as laziness is not productive or helpful – it actually drains your energy even more.
+The mental weight you put on yourself (like shame and judgment) can drain you more than a long to-do list.
 The female body is naturally incredibly fine-tuned.
 It is designed for deep relaxation and self-care at certain times of the month and linear, productive work at other times of the month.
-Be sure to respect both the ups & downs!
+Be sure to respect both the ups & downs of hormonal fluctuations.

 BALANCE YOUR NERVOUS SYSTEM